nathandhami/Team_Up/README.md

 * Users can login and register through his credentials or using google, twitter or facebook api
 * Users can search nearby parks using Google Maps api and create an event on that location
+* Users can set a maximum number of players to join their events
 * Other users can join the events from a map and chat with each other